conversion pixel

 What Education Is Required to Be a Nurse Practitioner?

 The lowest degree required to become a family nurse practitioner is a Master of Science in Nursing.
 However, you should also enroll in a specific MSN FNP path to ensure that you receive all the necessary preparation to deal with the day-to-day challenges of the FNP role.
-While not mandatory, it is also recommended that you earn your FNP certification from accredited bodies, such as the American Nursing Credentialing Center (ANCC), as most states will require it for licensure.
+While not mandatory, it is also recommended that you earn your FNP certification from an accredited body, such as the American Nurses Credentialing Center (ANCC), as most states will require it for licensure.

 How Long Does It Take to Become a Family Nurse Practitioner?

-Depending on your current level of certification and work experience, becoming a family nurse practitioner can take you anywhere from 2 years to 10 years.
+Depending on your current level of certification and work experience, becoming a family nurse practitioner can take 2 to 10 years.

-• If you are starting from zero, you will need to attend a 3-to-4-year BSN program, pass the NCLEX-RN, then accumulate between 2 and 4 years of bedside experience, and finally complete the 2-year MSN FNP program.
+• If you are starting from zero, you must attend a 3-to-4-year BSN program, pass the NCLEX-RN, accumulate between 2 and 4 years of bedside experience, and finally complete the 2-year MSN FNP program.
 This would take you from 7 to 10 years.

-• If you already have a BSN degree and some bedside experience, you only need to complete a 2-year MSN FNP program and get certified.
+• If you already have a BSN degree and some bedside experience, you need only complete a two-year MSN FNP program to become certified.

-There are multiple educational paths that may apply to your specific context.
-Read our article on how long is nursing school depending on your chosen route.
+Multiple educational paths may apply to your specific context.
+Read our article on how long nursing school is, depending on your chosen route.

 How Long Do You Have to Be an RN Before Becoming an FNP?

-Once you are a certified RN, you will need to accumulate between 2 and 4 years of bedside experience to be eligible for most Master’s programs.
-However, if you are an ADN-prepared registered nurse, you also need to earn your BSN through an accelerated RN-to-BSN track, which can add an extra year to your wait.
+Once you are a certified RN, you must accumulate between 2 and 4 years of bedside experience to be eligible for most Master’s programs.
+However, if you are an ADN-prepared registered nurse, you must earn your BSN through an accelerated RN-to-BSN track, which can add an extra year to your wait.

-Then, you only need to complete the 2-year MSN FNP program, and you are ready to apply for a job.
+Then, you only need to complete the 2-year MSN FNP program and be ready to apply for a job.
 So, the overall waiting period for an RN to become an FNP can range from only 2 years to 7 years, depending on your current education and experience.

 What Does the Day in the Life of a Family Nurse Practitioner Look Like?

 Considering the wide range of responsibilities required of an FNP, no workday will resemble another.
 You will have to attend to a varied patient pool, ranging in age and background.
 Additionally, you will provide aid and assistance for a broad spectrum of ailments and conditions.
-Additionally, every day in the life of a family nurse practitioner goes towards building a better relationship with your recurring patients, their families, and your community.
-In other words, the FNP work experience can prove as dynamic as it is rewarding.
+Additionally, every day in the life of a family nurse practitioner contributes to building better relationships with your recurring patients, their families, and your community.
+In other words, the FNP work experience can be dynamic and rewarding.

 Can an FNP Work in a Hospital?

-Yes, hospitals are some of the most frequent work environments for family nurse practitioners, especially given the shortage of doctors of physicians and an FNP's potential to fill in for their role.
+Yes, hospitals are among the most common work environments for family nurse practitioners, especially given the shortage of doctors and physicians and an FNP's potential to step into their role.

 Can Family Nurse Practitioners Work in Emergency Settings?

 While an FNP can fulfill some duties in an ER environment, you usually need specific training and accreditation for such a setting.
-Fortunately, ER nursing is one popular specialization that you can pursue once you have completed your FNP educational path.
+Fortunately, ER nursing is one popular specialization you can pursue once you complete your FNP educational path.

 What’s the Difference Between a Physician’s Assistant and a Family Nurse Practitioner?

-The difference between a family nurse practitioner and a physician’s assistant is based on the training models each follows, with FNP following a nursing model while PAs use the medical model.
-Consequently, family nurse practitioners (and NPs in general) adopt a patient-centered approach in testing, diagnosis, and treatment, as opposed to the disease-focused medical model.
-Additionally, as an FNP, you are also expected to develop positive relationships with your long-term patients and the community at large.
+The difference between a family nurse practitioner and a physician’s assistant lies in the training models they follow.
+FNPs follow a nursing model, while PAs use the medical model.
+Consequently, family nurse practitioners (and NPs in general) adopt a patient-centered approach to testing, diagnosis, and treatment rather than the disease-focused medical model.
+As an FNP, you must develop positive relationships with long-term patients and the community.

 Skip to main content